Royal Barge Procession: Thonburi era

 In 1767, the Burmese invaded Ayutthaya Kingdom, and, for the second and last time, were able to capture the capital, Ayutthaya.
 The entire fleet was burned and destroyed after the Burmese found them at their hideaway.
 General Taksin rallied the Thais and established a new capital at Thonburi.
 During his short 15-year reign, Taksin ordered the reconstruction of the barge fleet, and used a fleet of 115 barges to carry a revered likeness of Buddha to his new capital.

 Chao Phaya Chakri succeeded King Taksin and moved the capital to the east side of the river to what is now known as Bangkok.
 Chao Phaya Chakri, founder of the Chakri dynasty, ruled as King Buddha Yodfah (Rama I) and began the Royal Kathin Ceremony Procession.
 The Kathin Ceremony is a presentation of Kathin robes to monks and earns merit by honoring and supporting Buddhism.

+Illustration of Royal Barge Anantanakkharat, 1873.

 Rattanakosin era–present

-The Royal Bathing Ceremony "แพลงสรง พ.ศ. ๒๔๒๙" (in Thai) was held on January 20, 1886, for Vajirunhis, the Crown Prince of Siam, during the reign of King Rama V. This event was captured in a photograph album given to Mrs. Bertha Honoré Palmer by Queen Savang Vadhana, the Queen of Siam, in commemoration of the Siamese Exhibit in the Woman's Building at the World's World's Columbian Exposition in Chicago, United States of America.
+The Royal Bathing Ceremony "แพลงสรง พ.ศ. ๒๔๒๙" (in Thai) was held on 14 January 1886, for Vajirunhis, the Crown Prince of Siam, during the reign of King Rama V. This event was captured in a photograph album given to Mrs. Bertha Honoré Palmer by Queen Savang Vadhana, the Queen of Siam, in commemoration of the Siamese Exhibit in the Woman's Building at the World's World's Columbian Exposition in Chicago, United States of America.
 The exposition was held from May 5 to October 31, 1893.

 Soon after his coronation in 1782, King Rama I ordered construction of the royal barge Si Suphannahong.
 The Si Suphannahong was the principal royal barge for more than a century.
 In 1911, King Rama VI launched its successor, also named Suphannahong.

 The Prince of Nakhon Sawan, during the reign of Rama V, devised fleet formations, which became the standard "major" and "minor" formations used today.